dylan-lang/opendylan/documentation/getting-started/source/quick-start/index.rst

 whether to go ahead with the “link” phase of building.
 The “link” phase creates the executable application for the project.

 Why are there serious warnings?
-Recall from `See The Reversi project <quick-start.htm#14321>`_ that we will be adding some more source files to the project later on.
+Recall from `The Reversi project`_ that we will be adding some more source files to the project later on.
 These files implement new game features that require debugging and will help to demonstrate the Open Dylan development environment further.
 Because we built the project without adding the extra files, the compiler detected that some code in the project refers to name bindings that were otherwise undefined, and issued the serious warnings.

 If there are serious warnings when compiling a project, we will usually